 Just like viewing my “Twisting, Overlapping, Envelope Elephant”, from my previous post, imagine that you have a strip of plastic which is blue on the front and when you twist it over it is painted red on the back.
 Where blues cross each other you have darker blues, and correspondingly with reds.
 Where blue crosses red you have violet.
 I show the strips feeding through each other, like ghosts through a wall.
 There are some darks and lights in there as well.
 Most usefully, the background shines through to help make the strips stand out.

 You can now get more of a feel for what is going on.
-I counted 36 clockwise twists and one anti-clockwise (number 26).
+I counted 35 clockwise twists and two anti-clockwise (numbers 19 and 26).
 Continued twists in the same direction tie in the ongoing loop, when it feeds through the two strands of its earlier route at least 12 times.
-Twist number 26 probably cancels out the effect of number 25.

 This is a preparatory painting, in acrylic but on two sheets of copy paper sellotaped together.
 When I exhibit these pictures they will be hung as portrait, rather than the landscape shown here for comparison with Haken (as you will note from where my signature is).
 I think they look a bit like the head of the Queen in portrait mode !